-Susan Anders has always been a sucker for vocal harmonies.
-One of her first memories growing up in Berkeley, California was hearing Ray Charles and the Raelettes singing “Hit the Road, Jack”.
-She soaked up Beatles, Motown, and Simon & Garfunkel harmonies as a child, then after collecting degrees from UC Santa Cruz and SF State she got herself into a bunch of weird and cool musical situations.
-Among the weird: delivering singing telegrams wearing a table around her waist, and teaching doo-wop versions of Beatles songs to Buddhist monks.
-Among the cool: stints in a cappella, rock, jazz and Motown bands that played throughout northern California.
-Anders spent the 1980s fronting her rock band Slantstep in the Bay Area.
-After moving to Los Angeles in 1990 and meeting her future husband Tom Manche, they formed, then toured and recorded with Susan’s Room for the rest of the decade.
+Susan Anders grew up in Berkeley, California, amidst peace marches, hippies, and the budding women's movement.
+After collecting degrees from UC Santa Cruz and SF State she got herself into a bunch of strange and cool musical situations.
+Among the strange: delivering singing telegrams wearing a table around her waist, and teaching doo-wop versions of Beatles songs to Buddhist monks.
+Among the cool: stints in her rock band Slantstep, as well as a cappella, jazz and Motown cover bands that played throughout northern California.
+Anders moved to Los Angeles in 1990 and met her future husband Tom Manche-- their band Susan’s Room toured and released albums throughout the 90s.

 Anders' songs have been recorded by numerous independent country, soul, and Americana artists including the Four Bitchin' Babes, The Irrationals, Renee Hayes, and The Viper Creek Band.